HamadaMakorro/online-portfolio/README.md

 ### I am a

-New experimental resume which explores the capability of modern web technologies.
+new experimental resume which explores the capability of modern web technologies.
 Some of the effects may be a little heavy.

 This is by no means a finished result.
 You'll probably come across things that'll make you scratch your butt.